savonet/blog/_posts/2026-06-15-liquidsoap-2.4.5.md

 and reading a field later is almost always the right trade when the computation is pure and the result is stable.

-**Pay for features only when you use them.** Watcher callbacks, watcher guards, polymorphic comparisons: every operator was paying a small fixed cost for capabilities that the vast majority of scripts never needed.
+**Pay for features only when you use them.** Polymorphic comparisons and watcher guards: every operator was paying a small fixed cost for capabilities that the vast majority of scripts never needed.
 Making those costs conditional on actual use compounds across hundreds of sources and millions of ticks.

 None of these are exotic techniques.
 They are the ordinary tools of performance engineering applied carefully to a hot path that runs fifty times per second